carine-toni/airbnb-clone-project/README.md

 GitHub Actions: A CI/CD tool integrated with GitHub, used to automate tasks like testing, building, and deploying the application.

+Feature Breakdown

+User Authentication and Authorization
+Secure user registration and login.

+Role-based access for hosts and guests.

+Password hashing and session/token management.

+2. Property Listings
+Hosts can create, update, and delete listings.

+Listings include images, descriptions, pricing, and location.

+Search and filter functionality for users.

+3. Booking System
+Guests can book available properties for specific dates.

+Availability management to prevent double bookings.

+Booking confirmation and cancellation features.

+4. User Dashboard
+Hosts can manage their listings and bookings.

+Guests can view upcoming and past bookings.

+Edit profile and account settings.

+5. Reviews and Ratings
+Guests can leave reviews and ratings after a stay.

+Hosts and guests can view ratings to build trust.

+6. Payment Integration (Optional/Advanced)
+Simulated or real payment processing for bookings.

+Invoices or receipts sent via email.

+7. Admin Panel
+Admins can manage users, listings, and bookings.

+Analytics and reports for platform usage.

+8. API Layer
+REST or GraphQL APIs to power frontend or mobile apps.

+Secured endpoints with proper validation and error handling.

+9. Responsive Frontend (if included)
+Mobile-first UI design.

+Smooth navigation and user-friendly forms.

 =======